An Overview of Home Equity Loans in Texas

 - There are restrictions on who can make a home equity loan.
 For example, an unlicensed individual cannot make a home equity loan unless the individual is (1) providing seller-financing or (2) related to the borrower within the second degree.

-- Lenders are prohibited from charging fees and costs (other than interest) which exceed 3% of the principal amount of the loan.
+- Lenders are prohibited from charging certain fees and costs which exceed 2% of the principal amount of the loan.
+(However, some significant loan-related fees such as appraisals, property surveys, title insurance premiums, and title examinations are excluded from the cap.)
 The law provides significant penalties for a lender who violates this rule and refuses to correct the error once it is brought to the lender's attention.

 - The lender may not require the borrower to apply the loan proceeds to repay a debt except debt secured by the homestead or debt owed to another lender.
 The borrower is otherwise free to use the funds for any lawful purpose.